wolfSSL/wolfssljni/README.md

 ## User Manual

-The wolfSSL JNI/JSSE Manual is available on wolfssl.com:
+The wolfSSL JNI/JSSE Manual is available on the wolfSSL website:
 [wolfSSL JNI Manual](https://www.wolfssl.com/documentation/wolfSSL-JNI-Manual.pdf).

-For additional build instructions and more detailed comments, please check the manual.
+For additional build instructions and more detailed comments, please reference the manual.

 ## Building